nsheff/docker/README.md

 # R containers

 ## rim
-My R production environment, based on the bioconductor Docker containers, then installs a bunch of packages I use regularly (the packages lists are, for example, in [Rsetup/rpack_basic.txt](Rsetup/rpack_basic.txt))
+My R production environment, based on the bioconductor Docker containers, then installs a bunch of packages I use regularly (the packages lists are, for example, in [Rsetup/rpack_basic.txt](Rsetup/rpack_basic.txt)).

+Currently this is the same as rdev.

 ## rdev